daishir0/EC2-Instance-Manager/README.md

+# 🚀 EC2 Instance Manager

+EC2 Instance Manager is an intuitive web interface that allows you to manage AWS EC2 instances with **one click**.
+You can efficiently manage multiple EC2 instances from a simple dashboard without having to navigate the complex AWS console or remember CLI commands.
+It significantly reduces the time and effort required for AWS management by making cost optimization, security management, and resource monitoring easy.

 ## 💡 Key Features and Benefits

 - **Simple Instance Management**: Start, stop, and force stop EC2 instances with one click without opening the complex AWS console